romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-In GitHub Actions, how can you set up a workflow to trigger at a specific time only if there have been changes in a particular branch since the last successful run of the workflow?
+Q: In GitHub Actions, how can you set up a workflow to trigger at a specific time only if there have been changes in a particular branch since the last successful run of the workflow?
 <details><summary>Show the answer</summary><p>

 - **Configure the workflow with the on: schedule trigger and a cron expression, then use a script step to check for changes in the branch since the last run**